BeardOverflow/msi-ec/README.md

 - Get solutions for common MSI laptop problems (ACPI errors, slow charger detection,...) and submit fixes if you have any in this [discussion](https://github.com/BeardOverflow/msi-ec/discussions/130#).
 - If you want to go deeper: [read into this discussion regarding EC firmware naming patterns](https://github.com/BeardOverflow/msi-ec/discussions/98).

+You can also contribute by sharing your feedback on the install process in this discussion: https://github.com/BeardOverflow/msi-ec/discussions/657

 ## Installation